-Note, the is feature mol that used for the particles.
-We use this feature we distinguish between different objects.
-The upper limit for the number of objects is 10000.
-However it can be increased by changing the MAX\OBJECTS\IN\FLUID constant.
+Note, that there is feature mol used for the particles.
+With this feature we distinguish between different objects.
+The limit for the number of objects is 10000.
+However it can be increased by changing the MAX_OBJECTS_IN_FLUID constant.

-The following example shows an interaction.
+Next example shows an interaction.